Banksy Turf War Exhibition, London 2003

 “I don’t like the gallery system and the value of art these days seems to come down to whether one millionaire likes it or not.”
 Banksy, 2003

-The exhibition was hosted in a disused warehousel space.
+The exhibition was hosted in a disused warehouse space.
 Outside a Banksy Turf War sign on a pallet and a window display let those who made the trip know they were in the right place.

 Turf War was considered by many to be Banksy’s ‘breakthrough’ show.
 Certainly it drew the crowds and a smattering of well known visitors.
 Radio 1 DJ Sara Cox and chef Jamie Oliver were among those present at the opening.
 Oliver was quoted in the Evening Standard at the time saying ‘He is brilliant.
 I’ve seen his work around London and I love it”.
 When asked if he knew Banksy he said “I wouldn’t recognise him if I was standing right next to him now”.
 In fact Jamie Oliver had asked Banksy to decorate his new restaurant ‘Fifteen’ but Banksy had turned him down.